GameFoundry/bsf/Documentation/Manuals/User/bsl.md

 ~~~~~~~~~~~~~~

 # Passes
-Passes can be used when a technique needs to perform multiple complex operations in a sequence.
+Passes can be used when a shader needs to perform multiple complex operations in a sequence.
 Each pass can be thought of as its own fully functional shader.
-By default techniques have one pass, which doesn't have to be explicitly defined, as was the case in all examples above.
-To explicitly define a pass, use the **pass** block and define the relevant code/state blocks within it, same as it was shown for techniques above.
+By default shaders have one pass, which doesn't have to be explicitly defined, as was the case in all examples above.
+To explicitly define a pass, use the **pass** block and define the relevant code/state blocks within it, same as it was shown for shaders above.
 Passes will be executed sequentially one after another in the order they are defined.

 ~~~~~~~~~~~~~~
-technique MyShader
+shader MyShader
 {
 	// First pass
 	pass